protobufjs/protobuf.js/README.md

 });
 ```

-**Note** that `Message.encode` does not verify a message but tries to encode whatever is specified, which might result in a runtime error being thrown somewhere down the road.
-Instead, there is `Message.verify` to explicitly perform verification priorly (only) where necessary to avoid redundant assertions where messages are already known to be valid. `Message.decode` throws if a buffer is invalid.
+**Note** that `Message.encode` does not implicitly verify a message but tries to encode whatever is specified, which might result in a runtime error being thrown somewhere down the road.
+Instead, there is `Message.verify` to explicitly perform verification priorly where necessary to avoid redundant assertions where messages are already known to be valid. `Message.decode` throws if a buffer is invalid.

 Additionally, promise syntax can be used by omitting the callback, if preferred: